Applying for an F-1 visa

 Students transferring to Northeastern University in F-1 status from another institution or changing their degree level at Northeastern may stay in the U.S. or travel between programs.
 And, they may enter the U.S. more than 30 days before the new program start date listed on your I-20.

-Documents to bring when entering the U.S.
+Documents to Bring When Entering the U.S.

 • Valid passport with an official F-1 visa stamp